prateek1verma/tpp-explorer/README.md

 ## 📖 Background

 The methodology and motivation behind this tool are described in our working manuscript:
-> *“Target Product Profiles for Gene Drive Monitoring”*
+> *“A target product profile for a rapid diagnostic test to monitor mosquito gene drive presence and frequency”*

 ## 🚀 Getting Started (Local)